 April 12, 2012 - Jury selection begins in Edwards’ trial.

 May 10, 2012 - The prosecution’s case ends.
 Hunter is not called as a witness.

 May 16, 2012 - The defense rests its case.

 May 31, 2012 - On their ninth day of deliberations, the jury reaches a not guilty verdict on count 3 and deadlocks on the other five counts.
 Judge Catherine Eagles declares a mistrial.

 June 13, 2012 - The Justice Department formally dismisses the remaining charges against Edwards.

-June 26, 2012 - Rielle Hunter's book "What Really Happened: John Edwards, Our Daughter, and Me" is published.
-She also announces that she and John Edwards are no longer a couple.
+June 26, 2012 - Hunter’s book “What Really Happened: John Edwards, Our Daughter, and Me” is published.
+She also announces that she and Edwards are no longer a couple.

 May 17, 2013 - Edwards reactivates his license to practice law.

 November 18, 2013 - Edwards announces the formation of Edwards Kirby Attorneys at Law.
-The North Carolina firm reunites Edwards with his former law partner David Kirby.
-His daughter Cate and her law partner Sharon Eubanks operate the Washington, DC office of the firm.
+The North Carolina firm reunites Edwards with Kirby, his former law partner.